What is Google Cloud Vision API? Check out the video by Google here:

 In our example, we named it “vision1”

-You will need to enable billing for your account (you won’t be charged).
-You can do this by clicking here.
+You will need to enable billing for your account (you won’t be charged if you keep it within the free limits).
+You can follow the appropriate instructions by clicking here.
 Go to the Cloud Platform Console here.
 Select the project “vision1” and click the hamburger in the upper left hand corner of the page.

 Select Billing on the left hand side.
 From here, you can enable billing on your Google Cloud account.